cs50/labs/caesar/README.md

 ## Your Turn

 Now it's time to tie everything together!
 Instead of shifting the characters by 1, modify `caesar.c` to instead shift them by the actual key value.
 And be sure to preserve case!
-Capital letters should stay capital, lowercase letters should stay lowercase, and things that aren't letters...
+Uppercase letters should stay uppercase, lowercase letters should stay lowercase, and characters that aren't alphbetical should remain unchanged.

 {% spoiler "Hints" %}

 <ul>
-  <li>Best to use the modulo operator, <code>%</code>, to handle wraparound from Z to A!</li>
+  <li>Best to use the modulo (i.e., remainder) operator, <code>%</code>, to handle wraparound from Z to A!
+But how?</li>
   <li>Things get weird if we try to wrap <code>Z</code> or <code>z</code> by 1 using the technique in the previous section.</li>
   <li>Things get weird also if we try to wrap punctuation marks using that technique.</li>
-  <li>Recall that the ASCII table maps all printable characters to numbers.</li>
+  <li>Recall that ASCII maps all printable characters to numbers.</li>
   <li>Recall that the ASCII value of <code>A</code> is 65.
 The ASCII value of <code>a</code>, meanwhile, is 97.</li>
 </ul>